 There are a number of different sources for a reduction in airflow from the vents of an air conditioning system.
-Sometimes they combine to create the problem.
+Sometimes they combine to create a problem.

 Malfunctions with the blower often lead to airflow loss.
 The blower fan sits at the base of the indoor AC cabinet and sends the air across the evaporator coil and into the ventilation system.
 If the fan suffers from mechanical problems, or if its motor starts to fail, it will lower the airflow.
 Mechanical troubles always require experienced technicians to remedy them.

-The problem could lay outside the cabinet in the ductwork itself.
+The problem could lie outside the cabinet in the ductwork itself.
 Duct leaks cause the air pressure inside the ventilation system to plunge, and this will affect the airflow.
-Duct breaks will lead to dust infiltration and moisture in the ducts that will lower indoor air quality along with lowering comfort.
+Duct breaks will lead to dust infiltration and moisture in the ducts which will lower indoor air quality along with lowering comfort.
 Duct sealing specialists will need to take care of this problem.

 Contact the Experts